Douft/LocalServices/README.md

 Render will install dependencies from `requirements.txt` automatically, but if you set a build command:

-- `pip install -r requirements.txt`
+- `pip install -r requirements.txt && python manage.py collectstatic --noinput`

 ### Start command